ht1204/MERN_JS_Mini_Bootcamp/README.md

     -Check the URL: `http://localhost:3000`

-The ports of server can be modified and must be different each other Finally, Enjoy!
+The ports of server can be modified and must be different each other.

+Finally, Enjoy!